Woutitit/woutitit.github.io/practice-session-ideas.md

 # Practice session ideas
 This document is meant to list ideas that I can do during practice sessions.

+## General
+- Research specific examples or sub-ideas for entries in this list.

 ## Analysis
 - Analyze a cliché or passage I like and save it as one (or more) MIDI pattern(s).
 - Transcribe a passage or song in MuseScore